BGI-Qingdao/MetaTrass/README.md

        Please check the NCBI official species taxonomic ID to add into the NCBI taxonomy.
        To build a realiable construction of the species tree, please remind that the reference genomes for MetaTrass should be non-redundant genome of all single-speices. :warning:

-3. **The reference genome** for refining the contigs should be kept with the reference database.
+2. **The reference genome** for refining the contigs should be kept with the reference database.
      * Split library.fna which can find in uhgg_kraken2-db/library/ (see above) to each single species fasta file
-      You can use the script (MetaTrass/script/fa_split_by_taxid.py) to covert the library.fna to single species fasta file.
+      You can use the script (MetaTrass/script/fa_split_by_taxid.py) to covert the uhgg_kraken2-db/library/library.fna to single species fasta file.

      * If you already have the single-species, please ensure the filename format with taxid_genomic.fa, such as 1104_genomic.fa.

-4. **The reference genome size** information. :warning:
+3. **The reference genome size** information table :warning:
       * Get each of single species genome size as the configure file with two column:
         table example: